amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 Look at this examples:

-{% img /images/full-complete-perfect-binary-tree.jpg Full vs Complete vs Perfect Binary Tree %}
+{% img /images/full-complete-perfect-binary-tree.jpg Full vs. Complete vs. Perfect Binary Tree %}

 These properties are not always mutually exclusive.
 You can have more than one:

 - A perfect tree is **always** complete and full.
-  - Perfect binary trees have exactly \`2^k - 1\` nodes, where *`k`* is the last level of the tree (starting with 1).
+  - Perfect binary trees have precisely \`2^k - 1\` nodes, where *`k`* is the last level of the tree (starting with 1).
 - A complete tree is **not** always `full`.
   - Like in our "complete" example, since it has a parent with only one child.
-If we remove the rightmost gray node then we would have a **complete** and **full** tree but not perfect.
+If we remove the rightmost gray node, then we would have a **complete** and **full** tree but not perfect.
 - A full tree is not always complete and perfect.

 <!-- If each non-leaf node on a binary tree has two descendants then we say is a **complete tree** -->